 Get Matched with a Leading Maritime Attorney in Your Area

 - Find the leading maritime lawyers in your area

 - Discover how to get compensation as fast as possible

 - Learn your legal rights as an injured maritime worker

 Along with fishing vessels and cruise ships, cargo shipping makes this one busy port area.
 Cargo comes down the Mississippi River, oil comes in from the platforms in the Gulf, and containers come in from all over the world.

-It may be the state of Louisiana’s biggest city, but the Port of New Orleans is actually only the second-largest.
+It may be the state of Louisiana’s biggest city, but the Port of New Orleans is only the second-largest.
 The nearby Port of South Louisiana handles more cargo by ton than any other port in the entire western hemisphere.
-Together these two New Orleans-area ports make the region a big and important maritime zone.
-If you work here you run the risk of being injured every day you do your job.
-It’s a dangerous industry, and if you are facing an employer who doesn’t want to pay out after an accident, you need a New Orleans maritime lawyer to be on your side as you fight for the money.
+These two New Orleans-area ports make the region a significant and vital maritime zone.

 The Port of New Orleans

 As the state’s second largest port, the Port of New Orleans is an important industrial and commercial center.
 It is also the sixth biggest port in the country.

 The cargo that comes in here has 20 million square feet of handling space, several interstate highways for trucking, and six railroads.
 Six cargo terminals and six large cranes service all ships that come and go from the port, including container ships.